Chocolate, Raspberry and Coconut Bars

 2. To make the chocolate mixture, melt the coconut oil in a small saucepan on low heat.
 Once melted, remove from heat, add the sweetener, whisking briskly until well combined.
 Then add the cacao powder, stirring until well combined.

-3. Roughly chop the raspberries and place with the shredded coconut into the saucepan and stir through the chocolate mixture.
+3. Roughly chop the raspberries and place them with the shredded coconut into the saucepan; stir into the chocolate mixture.

-4. Pour into a lined square baking tin (or spread evenly on lined baking tray) and place in the freezer for 30-60 minutes to set.
+4. Pour the mixture into a lined square baking tin (or spread evenly on a lined baking tray) and place in the freezer for 30-60 minutes to set.

 Notes